MileHacker Logo

 Spring April-May

 Mild temperatures, blooming wildflowers.
-Ideal for hiking and exploring historical sites without crowds.
+Excellent for walking and exploring historical sites with no crowds.

 Summer June-August

-Peak season with hot weather.
-Best for beaches and water activities.
+Peak time of year with hot weather.
+Best for beaches and aquatic sports.
 Expect larger crowds at popular spots.

 Autumn September-October